SaikrishnaSonnakula/styleguide_source/README.md

 ###Modern styles with Webpack
-If you're using [build-plugin](https://stash.kp.org/projects/RWD/repos/build-plugin/browse) you'll be using webpack If you are using modern styles and using webpack then import the following sass file :
+If you're using [build-plugin](https://stash.kp.org/projects/RWD/repos/build-plugin/browse) you'll be using webpack If you are using modern styles and using webpack then import the following sass file:

     @import "~styleguide/modern-webpack";